htkseason/VisionModelLib/README.md

 # VisionModelLib
-A vision model library including ShapeModel, TextureModel, AppearanceModel, PatchRegressor(under development) and training tools for them.
+A vision model library including ShapeModel, TextureModel, AppearanceModel, PatchRegressor and training tools for them.

 This project is library only.
 Practical usage samples will be released in other repositories.